Tamil Nadu produces nearly four lakh engineering and polytechnic students every year, the highest in the country.

 At current prices, Tamil Nadu’s gross state domestic product (GSDP) is estimated to be Rs.
 35.67 trillion (US$ 419.74 billion) in FY26.
 The state’s GSDP to increase at a CAGR of 11.84% between FY19 and FY26.

-The state exported key items such as Engineering Goods, Electronic Goods, Ready-made garments of all textiles, Cotton Yarn/Fabs/Madeups, Handloom Products, Leather and Leather Manufactures, Petroleum Products, Organic and Inorganic Chemicals.
+The state exported key items such as Engineering Goods, Electronic Goods, Ready-made garments of all textiles, Cotton Yarn/Fabs/Madeups, Handloom Products, Leather and Leather Manufactures and Gems and Jewellery.

 Tamil Nadu has a well-developed infrastructure with an excellent road and rail network, three major ports, 15 minor ports, and eight airports across the state providing excellent connectivity.